← All guides·OPC Assessment — Complete Guide·7 min read

 Does every operator use the same OPC tests?

-The core tests (Vigilance and ATAVT) are near-universal.
-Some operators include additional assessments like TRP2 or TEA-Occ.
+All four core tests — Vigilance, ATAVT, TRP1, and Group Bourdon — are standard across all major UK train operating companies.
+Some operators additionally include assessments like TRP2 or TEA-Occ.
 All are governed by RSSB standard RIS-3751-TOM.

 How far in advance should I start preparing?